Save 25% On Samsonite's Best-Selling Luggage Before Your Next Trip

-The Samsonite Luggage Sale Ends Soon: Save 25% On Best-Selling Suitcases and Travel Accessories
+Samsonite's Presidents Day Luggage Sale is Here — Save 25% On Stylish Carry-Ons and Checked Bags

 While you're planning your next getaway for 2023, having durable and dependable luggage can make a huge difference in your travel experience.
-Samsonite is one of the most trusted luggage brands in the travel industry and is currently offering 25% off every best-selling suitcase.
-From carry-ons to large spinners, the sitewide Samsonite deals include hard-working travel gear with a focus on functionality — but we suggest you hurry to save before the sale ends Tuesday, February 14.
+Samsonite is one of the most trusted luggage brands in the travel industry and is currently offering 25% off all of their best-selling suitcases.
+From carry-ons to large spinners, the Samsonite Presidents Day Sale includes hard-working luggage with a focus on functionality that are also the best travel companions.

 From hardshell carryons to oversized duffle bags and toiletry kits, Samsonite has everything you'll need for your next vacation, work trip, or weekend getaway.
-Ahead, take advantage of the best last-minute deals on Samsonite's most loved luggage.
+Ahead, take advantage of the best Presidents Day deals on Samsonite's beloved luggage.

 You can actually get 30% off Samsonite's bestselling carry-on.
 Not only is this perfectly sized carry-on extremely durable, it's also incredible lightweight so you won't have to strain putting it in the overhead airplane compartment.
 With all kinds of pockets, you can easily organize all your belongings.